kodecocodes/swift-algorithm-club/Breadth-First Search/README.markdown

 ## Shortest path example

-Bread breadth-first can be used to compute the shortest path between a source node and each of the other nodes because it explores all of the neighbor nodes before moving to the next level neighbors.
+Breadth-first search can be used to compute the [shortest path](../Shortest Path/) between a source node and each of the other nodes because it explores all of the neighbor nodes before moving to the next level neighbors.
 Let's follow the animated example and calculate the shortest path to all the other nodes:

 Start with the source node ``a`` and add it to a queue with a distance of ``0``.
 ```swift